Careers, information, advice, and guidance policy

 Our careers programme is monitored regularly through the use of the Compass evaluation system.
 This programme enables us to identify gaps in provision and ensure that we quickly rectify any issues so that we can be confident about the programme that we offer our pupils.

 The focus is about introducing careers and thinking about the vast number of careers/jobs available.
-This is delivered via tutor sessions, assemblies and in curriculum areas, where appropriate, using quizzes, leaflets and intervention.
-(Gatsby Benchmark #2 & #4)
+This is delivered via assemblies and in curriculum areas, where appropriate, using informed speakers leaflets and intervention.
+(Gatsby Benchmark #3)

 Parental involvement is encouraged at all stages.
-Online resources have been specifically chosen to help parents become more involved.
-All online resources are easily accessed through the school website.
-Parents are kept up to date with careers related information through our website, leaflets and at open evenings.
-Parents are welcome at careers interviews and, where necessary, are invited.
+Resources have been specifically chosen and shared with pupils and parents to help parents become more involved.
+Parents are kept up to date with careers related information through our emails and at open evenings.
+(Gatsby Benchmark #2)

-- All staff contribute to CEIAG through their roles as tutors and subject teachers.
+- All staff contribute to CEIAG through their role as subject teachers.
 (Gatsby Benchmark #4)